insin/couch25k/README.rst

 * Workouts can be paused and resumed.
 * Plays a sound and vibrates when changing interval.
 * Stores completion status and date for each workout.
+* Quick Start jumps to first incomplete workout.

 Planned
 =======

 *(In order of usefulness descending/superfluousness ascending)*

-* Offer first uncompleted workout as a quick option.
 * Animate a sprite indicating what the current step is.

 Building